-Our loved ones are gone far too soon by suicide or outcomes from marijuana use.
+Our loved ones are gone far too soon by suicide and/or outcomes from marijuana and substance use.
 We honor their beautiful memories and bring them into the light to increase awareness and decrease stigma.
 We link our arms in solidarity to support Johnny’s Ambassadors in educating parents and youth about substance abuse, mental health, and suicide prevention.
 On the date of death of your loved one, we will post on the Johnny’s Ambassadors Facebook page to honor and remember him/her.

 This page is sponsored by love donations by Johnny’s Parent Ambassadors of a one-time $100 contribution for a one-year posting.
 Please email your loved one’s photo, full name, your name(s) as you want it listed, birth date, death date, and a 75-word tribute to [email protected].

 In Honor of John Kenneth Stack (Johnny) by Laura and John Stack

 Johnny was a happy, funny, handsome, intelligent young man.
 He loved animals, video games, the beach, his friends, and his family.
 He was a brown belt in karate, ran cross country, grew up in youth group, and played the piano and guitar.
 His values were altruism, patience, conviction, enthusiasm, and gratitude.
 He graduated high school with honors and a college scholarship and planned to be a computer programmer until he developed delusion from doing THC dabs.

 Johnny’s Ambassadors was founded in memory of Johnny Stack.